apanoush/ada-METAL-website/report.md

 {% include RatingsScatterPlot.html %}

 Indeed this is much more readable, there's so much to say.
 First let's understand this plot correctly, because as a real detective would do, we will analyze every detail of it in later parts, to get the whole meaning of it.
 First we can see that most of the movies are concentrated in the center, between 200 and 10k votes.
 Since there are som many of them it's hard to detect any particular tendency, but one thing we notice is this is the range where we have the most movies under a rating of 4.
 Above 100k votes, the movie ratings seem to be increasing, until we only have a few movies above 1M votes, which all have a rating above 8.
 On the other side, we notice that the only few movies with a rating above 9, have less than 200 votes, and they are practically unknown.
-However this plot is still to dense, let's get back to our example years from before:
+However, this plot is still to dense, let's get back to our example years from before:

 {% include RatingsScatterPlotYears.html %}